andreSpeakGeek/AMAZESPACE-SDK/README.md

 Dev Details
 -----------
 * This SDK Saves values into the PlayerPrefs for ease of persistence of data.
-    * Managing an Active Manifest File for the current state of the "SDK" felt like too much complexity just yet.
 * The Generated files generate into the Prefabs & _Export folders.
 * The Files all the content gets generated from can be found in the "DefaultBooth" Folder
 * The Console shows each step completed and the next actions to take.
-* Please Feel Free to look around the code, however not taking pull requests, this is a snapshot of a Plastic SCM Repo
+* Please Feel Free to look around the code, if there are any changes you'd reccomend I am happy to make them.
 * Tested in a Windows Environment.
-Ran once on a MAC to verify, but not battle tested on MAC.
+Verified on Mac, if you encounter any problems on Mac please make sure you are using the right Unity Version.

 ---------------------